Youxia: Background

 Of the two characters of the term, yóu (遊) literally means to "wander", "travel" or "move around", and xiá (俠) means someone with power who helps others in need.
-The term refers to the way these solitary men travelled the land using physical force or political influence to right the wrongs done to the common people by the powers that be, often judged by their personal codes of chivalry.
+The term refers to the way these solitary men travelled the land, using physical force or political influence to right the wrongs done to the common people by the powers that be, often judged by their personal codes of chivalry.
 Youxia do not come from any particular social class.
 Various historical documents, wuxia novels and folktales describe them as being princes, government officials, poets, musicians, physicians, professional soldiers, merchants, monks and even humble farmers and butchers.
 Some were just as handy with a calligraphy brush as others were with swords and spears.
 At the end of the Warring States period, former shi knights who did not transition into scholar-officials became xia as Mohist defenders of the weak.
 The 16th and 17th century saw a great revival in the xia culture of using martial arts to right wrongs.
 Some of these were recruited to serve in the Ming resistance against the Qing.

 According to Dr. James J. Y. Liu (1926–1986), a professor of Chinese and comparative literature at Stanford University, it was a person's temperament and need for freedom, not their social status, that caused them to roam the land and help those in need.
 Dr. Liu believes this is because a large majority of these figures came from northern China, which borders the territory of "northern nomadic tribes, whose way of life stressed freedom of movement and military virtues".
 Many knights seem to have come from Hebei and Henan provinces.
 A large majority of the characters from the Water Margin, which is considered one of China's best examples of knight-errant literature, come from these provinces.
+As the sinologist Catherine Yeh writes, the early uses of the knight-errant motif left room for both martial spirit and sublime love.
+Only with Water Margin did the knight-errant motif change to an exclusive focus on loyalty and righteousness, unperturbed by love or sex.